 The direct comparison between the two brokers shows that FxPro tops FXTM in terms of the best online trading platforms offered.
 FxPro’s leading charting package delivers the functionality that most forex traders are looking for.
 Click the button below if you want to test the MetaTrader package or the cTrader platform along with FxPro Edge.

 Cryptocurrencies and futures trading is only available at FxPro.
-Bear in mind that UK traders will not be able to trader cryptocurrencies from 6th April, as per the FCA crypto CFD ban.
+Bear in mind that UK traders will not be able to trade cryptocurrencies from 6th June, as per the FCA crypto CFD ban.

 Risk warning: Trading CFDs on retail investor accounts carries a high risk of rapid capital losses as high leverage ratios are used.
 Therefore, retail clients should be fully aware of the way these complex instruments work before they start trading on a live account.